artur-hurynovich/java-mail-demo/README.md

 - *.user;
 - *.password.

-All tou need to switch between e-mail services - is just to change @Qualifier annotation value in GenericEmailMessageExtractor class.
+All you need to switch between e-mail services - is just to change @Qualifier annotation value in GenericEmailMessageExtractor class.

-If you want to add new e-mail service, first, you need to add properties to application.properties file, and then add new implementation of EmailMessageExtractorProperties interface.
+If you want to add new e-mail service, first, you need to add properties to application.properties file, and then add new implementation of EmailServiceProperties interface.

+Use the following requests:
+- localhost:8080/folder/all - to retrieve all e-mail service folders names;
-After starting application go to: localhost:8080//?sender=[sender_email], to retrieve all e-mails from sender_email in JSON representation.
+- localhost:8080/messages?folder=[folder_name] - to retrieve all messages from the folder folder_name;
+- localhost:8080/messages?folder=[folder_name]&sender=[sender_email] - to retrieve all messages from the folder folder_name, received from sender_email.

 NOTE: If you use gmail.com, to access e-mails from application, you should turn on "Less secure app access" in "Security" Settings of your Google Account.